Call for papers

 Doctoral Consortium

 The Koli Calling Doctoral Consortium will be organized before the conference, November 12-13 as an in-person event at Koli.
-A separate Call for Applications will be published later.
+See the separate call for papers here.

 Important Dates